Big Trouble in Little Point Reyes – a Congressman comes to Point Reyes Station, CA, and some hell breaks loose

 Upton Sinclair’s quote repeatedly came to mind during the meeting: “It is difficult to get a man to understand something when his salary depends upon him not understanding it.”

-And then there was the genuine, emotional, rancher testimonies: dairyman Albert Straus who does not own cows in the park but sources milk from two park dairies, spoke passionately about the wonderfulness of his business and its pioneering organic dairying.
+And then there was the genuine, emotional, rancher testimonies: dairyman Albert Straus of Straus Organic Creamery, who does not own cows in the park but sources milk from two park dairies, spoke passionately about the wonderfulness of his business and its pioneering organic dairying.
 Rancher Kevin Lunny, who owns two ranches in the park and accepted an undisclosed payout to leave, spoke as emotionally as he did erroneously.

 He choked up about losing his way of life and being forced to leave even though he will receive an undisclosed number of millions of dollars to do so.
 That didn’t stop him from playing the victim.
 He explained that he felt he had no choice, that if he didn’t take the money, he’d “die a slow death” of attrition, so better to take the deal.
 One woman called out to support him, “We love you, Kenny!”
-This friend or fan or employee was far from alone.
+This friend or fan or employee seemed to represent the majority view of the room.

 Ranchers who showed their emotions were supported by the crowd, and the emotion seemed genuine, even if the facts in the stories that elicited them were not.

-This is Marin’s milky modern-day plantation.
+This is Marin County’s modern-day milk monied plantation mentality.
 The kindly slave master is loved by the slaves he employs and houses, and any threat to his business and livelihood is taken as a threat to their livelihoods, their homes, and their very lives.
-As if they have only the binary choice of working for the kindly milk man, or not at all.
-The fact that the wealthy plantation owner was getting a multi-million dollar pay-off for the second time (the first was decades ago) and wasn’t offering to share it with his hard-working and beloved slaves seemed irrelevant to the slaves.
-Easier to turn on those who shut down the plantation than the boss who keeps them in loving chains.
+As if ranch workers have only the binary choice of working for the kindly milk (or beefy) man, or not at all.
+The fact that the wealthy plantation owner was getting a multi-million dollar pay-off for the second time (the first was decades ago) and wasn’t offering to share any of it with his hard-working and beloved slaves — or even pay them minimum wage and any benefits — seemed irrelevant to the slaves.
+Receiving a raw deal is familar; and being treated fairly is foreign.
+Easier to turn on those who would shut down the plantation, enemies of the boss who keeps them in loving, exploitative bondage.

 These workers, a few different reporters have revealed, get from the plantation owner no benefits, no insurance, no health care, no profit sharing, no vacation pay, no pension, no contract, no union, no severance pay or package, and no job security.
 If rancher massah gets a golden parachute out of Point Reyes, like Trump is for Trumpers, he remains the revered, beloved, God King upon his golden toilet throne.
 Never mind that all these old, white, privileged men are rich — in part because they don’t share their wealth with their workers, and none of the gold in their parachutes.
 Only one rancher, to his credit (Evans), spoke of hiring workers if his business survives.
 Some ranchers may retire with their pay-out.
 And some, presumably, will continue being the boss of cows outside the park, even though they likely won’t get the sweetheart giant discounted rates they’ve wrangled from the cowed Park Service of the past.
 (I don’t blame the NPS as much as many do; I blame the politics to which the NPS must bend.)